Chaitanya Mahaprabhu: Teachings

+The Śikṣāṣṭaka is the only work accepted to be composed by Caitanya.
+The poem expounds upon the subjects of harināmajapa, saṁkīrtana, the relationship between individual souls and Kr̥ṣṇa, devotional submission to Kr̥ṣṇa, and Caitanya's personal virahabhakti.
+Scholars debate the extent to which Caitanya played in the development of the complex Gauḍīya Vaiṣṇava theology.

+According to Murari Gupta, one of Caitanya's close associates, Caitanya taught that kirtana (chanting God's name) is the most effective spiritual practice in the Kali Age.
+He first gathered the community for kirtana in Srivasa's courtyard.
+Caitanya revealed bhakti as the primary means to approach Krishna, and he appointed the Goswamis, such as Srinivasa Acarya and Narottama Dasa, to gather and compose texts explaining this devotion.

 Cultural legacy

 Chaitanya's influence on the cultural legacy in Bengal, Odisha and Manipur, has been significant, with many residents performing daily worship to him as an avatar of Krishna.
 Some attribute to him a Renaissance in Bengal, different from the more well-known 19th-century Bengal Renaissance.
 Salimullah Khan (b.
 1958), a noted Bangladeshi linguist, maintains, "Sixteenth-century is the time of Chaitanya Dev, and it is the beginning of Modernism in Bengal.
 The concept of 'humanity' that came into fruition is contemporaneous with that of Europe".

 Noted Bengali biographical film on Chaitanya, Nilachaley Mahaprabhu (1957), was directed by Kartik Chattopadhyay (1912–1989).
 A Bengali film based on Chaitanya's demise, Lawho Gouranger Naam Re, will be directed by Srijit Mukherji where Parambrata Chatterjee will be seen portraying Chaitanya Mahaprabhu.